liuchunlei0430/Matilda/README.md

 Matilda is developed using PyTorch 1.9.1 and requires 1 GPU to run.

 ## Installation
-scJoint can be obtained by simply clonning the github repository:
+Matilda can be obtained by simply clonning the github repository:

 ```
 git clone https://github.com/liuchunlei0430/Matilda-Multi-task-learning-from-single-cell-multimodal-omics-with-Matilda.git